Computing fusion rules for spherical G-extensions of fusion categories: Preliminaries

-Then we have the following \emph{generalized Verlinde formula}.
-This formula is well known to experts, but we could not find it recorded in the literature, so we provide an easy proof. \begin{prop} We have
+The terminology is motivated by Remark \ref{rmk:TQFT} (below) and the following \emph{generalized Verlinde formula}.
+This formula is well known to experts, but we could not find it recorded in the literature, so we provide a proof. \begin{prop} We have